Funding for Independent Schools from 2018

 Rebasing of the SRS

-The new SRS funding model includes the recalculation of the SRS amounts for primary and secondary.
-The new SRS amounts have been calculated using the same methodology that was used to calculate the original SRS amounts and should better reflect the changes to the costs of schooling since the original calculation.
+From 2018 the SRS funding model includes recalculated SRS amounts for primary and secondary.
+The SRS amounts were recalculated using the same methodology that was used to calculate the original SRS amounts and are intended to reflect the changes to the costs of schooling since the original calculation.
 The methodology does not provide an average cost of schooling, rather it is intended to calculate the cost of the provision of effective and efficient schooling in high achieving schools, identified by their performance in the National Assessment Program – Literacy and Numeracy (NAPLAN) and excluding any measure of disadvantage.

-The recalculation has resulted in the primary SRS amount of $10,953 growing by 6.23% from 2017 and the secondary amount of $13,764 growing by 1.5% from 2017.
+The recalculation has resulted in a primary SRS amount for 2018 of $10,953, a 6.2% increase from 2017, and a secondary amount of $13,764, a 1.5% increase from 2017.
 This will have a significant effect on the relativities on the funding schools receive for primary students and the funding schools receive for secondary students between 2017 and 2018.

-The current funding model has three different indexation rates; 3% for schools ‘above SRS’, 3.6% for schools ‘on SRS’ and 4.7% for schools ‘below SRS’.
-Under the new funding arrangements there is only one indexation rate for the SRS – 3.56% from 2018 to 2020 and then indexation moves to a floating measure of 75% Wage Price Index and 25% Consumer Price Index with a floor of 3% from 2021.
+Between 2014 and 2017 the SRS funding model had three different indexation rates; 3% for schools ‘above SRS’, 3.6% for schools ‘on SRS’ and 4.7% for schools ‘below SRS’.
+From 2018 there is only one indexation rate for the SRS – 3.56% from 2018 to 2020 and then from 2021 indexation will move to a floating measure comprised of 75% Wage Price Index and 25% Consumer Price Index with a floor of 3%.

 Capacity to Contribute settings

-The Capacity to Contribute (CTC) settings for the SRS funding model are used to determine how much the base funding component of the model is discounted based on non-government schools’ communities capacity to contribute to the costs of education.
-These settings are based on the same measure of socio-economic status (SES) used for the previous SES funding model which was in place for over a decade.
+The Capacity to Contribute (CTC) settings for the SRS funding model are used to determine by how much the base funding component of the model is discounted based on non-government schools’ communities’ capacity to contribute to the costs of education.
+Currently these settings are based on the same measure of socio-economic status (SES) used for the previous SES funding model.

-When the SRS Funding model was first introduced, it included a ‘curve’ to the primary CTC line.
-The curve increases the per student funding of primary students within a particular SES band and schools between SES 108 and 122 receive a per capita amount for primary students which is higher than the per capita amount for secondary students.
+When the SRS Funding model was first introduced in 2014, it included a ‘curve’ to the primary CTC line.
+The curve increased the per student funding of primary students at schools with an SES score between SES 108 and 122.
+These students received a per capita amount for primary students which was higher than the per capita amount for secondary students.

-Under the new SRS model, the ‘curve’ has been adjusted so that at no point does a primary student receive more funding than a secondary student.
-This is more reflective of primary and secondary school costs than the current settings.
+From 2018, the ‘curve’ has been adjusted so that at no point does a primary student receive more funding than a secondary student.
+This is more reflective of actual primary and secondary school costs.

 New ‘Capacity to Contribute’ settings (based on re-based 2018 SRS)